On Leadership, Inspiration and Balance

 It would be the best advice I can give employers.
 “Never take your employees for granted”.
 Another important advice I would give is always keep a healthy work life balance.
 I would tell them that there is more to life than work and to really be effective at what you do, you need a good balance.
 Furthermore, if you have family, never forget that there are waiting for you at home and love you very much; don’t let work take that from you.
 Life as business is all about finding balance.

-What is your 5-year goal?
+What is your five year goal?

-A: My goal in five years would be to expand and offer more specialties.
+My goal in five years would be to expand and offer more specialties.
 I currently have two offices and I see more in my future.
 I’m here to build big and still bring the same core values and quality in each one of my offices.
 I love the collaboration between professionals like tax advisers, lawyers and accountants, real estate agents just to name a few and by expanding in different areas I can offer my services to a bigger clientele.
 The driven factor for me is that I want to follow my clients from the day we meet all the way to the end.
 I want to marry them, notarize their home, write their wills and offer everything in between.
 By having all these offices and a diversified team this is becoming a reality for me that’s just starting to expand.
 I apply the same mentality of growth for my business, clients to my employees.
 I want them to stay with me for as long as possible.
 Like I said we are a family and I keep this very close to my heart.

 Sometimes people don’t understand what a job as a notary entail.
 I would say I would have managed my stress better and had less worries.
 Because we are entrepreneurs there is no one reminds us of when were doing a good job, so you must be that person for yourself.
 We are the ones that usually encourage others.
 So, it would truly be to be more considerate of myself and pat myself on the back when it is needed.
 We all make mistakes, but it should never stop you from growing, its just another lesson to be learned and if properly applied will make you better in the future.
 Its all about finding solutions, they are around every corner, but most people spend too much time on the problem.
 Be kind to yourself, you’re growing.
 I would also recommend being authentic and real, those values are timeless and are very underrated.